Boating and Sailing Information

 How to Register

-Nautical Day- On the last day of the boating season we have a family cookout at the William F. Ryan Boating and Sailing Facility.
+Nautical Day- On the last day of the boating season we have a Family Fun Day at the William F. Ryan Boating and Sailing Facility.
 This is a great end to the boating season.
-We have many activities, a grill to cookout on, and all the boats ready to allow your children to show you what they learned over the summer.
+We have many activities and all the boats ready to allow your children to show you what they learned over the summer.

 *A family membership pays for any youth lessons as well as adult lessons.